There are three ‘screening’ options available:

 2. The nuchal translucency scan (NTS) with serum.
 This is reported at about 92% accurate (and so will miss 8% of Down syndrome).
 As well, one in 20 will be reported as abnormal.
 A patient with a ‘high risk’ result usually wants further testing.
 This can be done through option 3 below, the non-invasive prenatal testing (NIPT), or by amniocentesis or chorionic villus sampling (CVS).
 An amniocentesis or chorionic villus sampling has a one in 200 to one in 300 risk of miscarriage.
 So it is possible for a pregnant woman to have an NTS with serum to ‘reassure her’, the result comes back as ‘high risk’, so she has an amniocentesis to ‘reassure her’, she miscarries as a direct consequence of the amniocentesis and is then told the amniocentesis result said her baby’s chromosomes are normal and there is no Down syndrome.
 This is uncommon, but I have had to support patients through this tragedy – knowing if the NTS test had not had done they would be cuddling their babies.

 3. Non-invasive prenatal testing (NIPT).
-This is very new and most people and many doctors have not heard of it.
+This is relatively new and many people and GPs have not heard of it.
 From 10 weeks, there is usually enough of your baby’s DNA in your blood to make it possible for your baby’s DNA to be filtered out from a collected blood specimen and checked to see if it is normal.
 This screening test is much more accurate than an NTS with serum.
 A negative results is considered less than one in 10,000 risk of Down syndrome.
 As well, it is very unlikely to give you a false positive result and so the likelihood of an unnecessary amniocentesis is very low.
 There are cases where there is no result.
 In this case, a redraw of your blood is recommended.
-For Sydney collection NIPT testing is done in USA, Australia or China, depending on which lab is chosen.
-The labs use different techniques.
 There is no Medicare rebate on NIPT testing.

 |NTS + serum||NIPT|